A Brief Introduction of Software Medical Devices:

 --------------Blog Contact Form-------------

-From 1st of October 2022, the said medical devices having risk class A and B will be covered under the licensing regime of CDSCO.
+From the 1st of October 2022, the said medical devices having risk class A and B will be covered under the licensing regime of CDSCO.
 Once the devices are under the scope of licensing regime of CDSCO, all the importers and manufacturers of the said devices will have to apply for the license in order to sell their products in Indian Market.

-The Software medical devices category consist of total 31 medical devices which are classified on the basis of their risk class and intended use.
+The Software medical devices category consists of total of 31 medical devices which are classified on the basis of their risk class and intended use.
 Out of which only class A and class B medical devices will fall under the licensing regime from 1 October 2022.
 The CDSCO listed medical devices are as below mentioned

 |Software Medical Devices|

 |1||Continuous Glucose Monitor Retrospective Data Analysis Software||Continuous glucose monitor retrospective data analysis software is intended to analyze and correlate retrospective data from a continuous glucose monitoring device.||A|

 |2||Continuous Glucose Monitor Secondary Display||The purpose of the continuous glucose monitor secondary display is to notify another person, the follower, of the patient's continuous glucose monitoring system sensor glucose information in real-time.||B|